rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/post-create-associated-ip-address-servers-server-id-ip-associations-ipaddressid.rst

     POST /servers/{server_id}/ip_associations/{IPAddressID}

+Creates a associated IP on a specified network.

 This operation creates an associated IP address for the specified server and already existing IP address 				ID.